juliendelplanque/AdventOfCode2017WithPharo/oleks/Day1.md

             ifFalse: [ sum ] ].
 ```

-I test my solution on all the examples provided in puzzle description.
-For example, captcha '1122' should be solved as 3.
+To test my solution I wrote 4 tests corresponding to the 4 examples provided in puzzle description.
+For instance, we expect captcha '1122' to be solved as 3.

 ```Smalltalk
 testExample1